-Log Cabin Republicans work to make the Republican Party more inclusive, particularly on gay and lesbian issues.
+Log Cabin Republicans work to make the Republican Party more inclusive, particularly on LGBT issues.
 Equality will be impossible to achieve without Republican votes.
-Working from inside the Party—educating other Republicans about gay and lesbian issues—is the most effective way to gain new Republican allies for equality.
-Log Cabin also exists as a voice for GOP values among members of the gay and lesbian community.
+Working from inside the Party—educating other Republicans about LGBT issues—is the most effective way to gain new Republican allies for equality.
+Log Cabin also exists as a voice for GOP values among members of the LGBT community.

 Aside from our growing membership base spread around the nation, Log Cabin Republicans boasts an experienced political staff in our nation’s capital.
 The office serves as an important link to Republican Party leaders.
 We are gaining new allies for equality everyday in Washington and around the nation.

-To achieve a more inclusive GOP, it is important for gay and lesbian Americans participate in the Republican Party, educating those who fail to understand the need for civil equality and equal protection under the law.
-LGBT Republicans are shattering stereotypes and educating the GOP’s rank-and-file about the importance of fairness and equality for all Americans, including gay and lesbian Americans.
+To achieve a more inclusive GOP, it is important for LGBT Americans to participate in the Republican Party, educating those who fail to understand the need for civil equality and equal protection under the law.
+Log Cabin Republicans is shattering stereotypes and educating the GOP’s rank-and-file about the importance of fairness and equality for all Americans, including LGBT Americans.
 We are on the path to progress.

-Aside from working for change within the GOP, Log Cabin Republicans continues building new alliances in the gay and lesbian community.
+Aside from working for change within the GOP, Log Cabin Republicans continues building new alliances in the LGBT community.
 Both parties have an important role to play in advancing our civil rights.
 To attain substantial legislative progress, we need votes from both sides of the aisle—Republican and Democrat.
-Over the last three decades, many gay and lesbian activists worked hard to make the Democratic Party more inclusive on gay and lesbian issues.
+Over the last three decades, many LGBT activists and straight allies worked hard to make the Democratic Party more inclusive on LGBT issues.
 Log Cabin Republicans are doing the same important work to transform the GOP.
 Without more allies in the Republican Party, equality will be impossible to achieve.
 With your help (and that of your friends) we can achieve our goals in the near future.

 A Proud Past & A Bright Future

-Log Cabin Republicans got its start in California during the late 1970s when gay and lesbian Republicans banded together to help defeat an anti-gay ballot initiative.
-The so-called Briggs Initiative, which would’ve prohibited gay people from teaching in public schools, was heading for passage until former California Governor and future President Ronald Reagan spoke out against the proposal.
+Log Cabin Republicans got its start in California during the late 1970s when LGBT Republicans banded together to help defeat an anti-gay ballot initiative.
+The so-called Briggs Initiative, which would have prohibited gay people from teaching in public schools, was heading for passage until former California Governor and future President Ronald Reagan spoke out against the proposal.
 California voters soundly rejected the Briggs Initiative.
 From that pivotal campaign, the first Log Cabin chapters formed in the Golden State.